-Our principal responsibility as the mentor/caretaker, the one in charge, the one in control and the supposedly more intelligent of the two species must be to always ask WHY before making any judgment of a horse’s actions (or using any type of reactionary punishment to what we consider an improper action that a horse has made).
+Our principal responsibility as the guardian/caretaker, the one in charge, the one in control and the supposedly more intelligent of the two species must be to always ask WHY before making any judgment of a horse’s actions (or using any type of reactionary punishment to what we consider an improper action that a horse has made).

 To do otherwise, could very well be considered by some as arrogant, blind abuse of the worst kind that will truly foretell the age-old adage: “You reap what you sow.”

 Equine Funktionslust is not just an expression.
 Nor is Total Equine Environmental Enrichment.

 They are a combined philosophy and way of life that develops not only a day-to-day, highly functional working partnership but also acquiring the optimum levels of an intimate interspecies friendship between the human and equine species.

 Give then every opportunity possible to enjoy their work without pain, fear or resentment.
 You will never regret it.
 For the questions are NOT, “How can I make them DO something?” nor… “How can I make them NOT do something?”
 The real questions are; “How can I make them feel like he is the greatest Horse that ever lived?”
 “How can I modify their perception of me from being just another controlling human to a trusted friend that will never put him in harm’s way?”